NaClts/P2PTXTFileSharing/README.md

 3. Inside the root directory of each machine, create "peer folder(s)".
 For example, if peers p1 & p2 will be running on some machine, that machine should create folders `p1` & `p2` in the root directory.

 4. Inside each peer folder, save a copy of both `client.py` & `server.py`.
-The Python source files can be found in the `src` folder in this directory.
+The Python source files can be found in the `src` folder in this repository.

 5. Inside each peer folder, create a directory `served_files`.
 This folder will store the files that will be served by the corresponding peer of this peer folder.